Conditions in detention facilities

 Roissy is the most structured and organised waiting zone in France,[17] insofar as it provides tailored infrastructure and concentrates all relevant actors in the same place.
 These include: the French Red Cross (Croix rouge française) which provides humanitarian assistance and counselling; Anafé, which provides legal information and assistance by phone and through a physical presence three days a week; OFPRA conducts interviews with asylum seekers; and as of 2017 the JLD is stationed in an Annex of the TGI of Bobigny in a building adjacent to the waiting zone.
 Neither the Red Cross nor OFPRA are physically present in other waiting zones in the country.

-More problematic conditions are reported in other waiting zones: NGOs have not the capacity to regularly access them and people detained can thus establish contact only by phone in order to obtain legal aid.
+Access to civil society is more problematic in other waiting zones: NGOs do not have the capacity to regularly access them and people detained can thus establish contact only by phone in order to obtain legal aid.
 Waiting zones are also usually very small and the police is not trained accordingly.

 [1] Voir further details see see article on Legifrance at: https://bit.ly/42iCpy1.